ak415/FinPal/proposal.md

 ### Wireframes

-This app will consist of a single screen with the valuation method selectors and nav links to the Github, my LinkedIn
+This app will consist of a single screen with the valuation method selectors and nav links to the Github and my LinkedIn.

-Valuation selector will include a dropdown to choose the methodologies to be used.
-Users will be able to choose more than one method and apply weighting.
+The valuation selector will include a dropdown to choose the methodologies to be used.
+Users will be able to choose more than one method and apply weightings.

-Valuation completion status bar on top of the page.
+A valuation completion status bar on top of the page will let the user know what the percentage of completion is.

 On the left, there will be a menu showing the user what the steps leading to the valuation completion are.